Amazon Sets Rules for Its New Low-Cost Store

 Amazon has outlined the requirements for its upcoming Low-Cost Store.
-It will sell unbranded low-priced items shipped from its warehouses in China directly to shoppers in the U.S.
+It will sell unbranded low-priced items from its warehouses in China directly to shoppers in the U.S.

 • Invite-only for sellers based on program eligibility criteria and capacity.